-- Employment and training activities will include: - Customer services training with A2Dominion's customer service team, with a view to actual employment opportunities - On-site construction jobs and apprenticeships, with a 30% target for the use of local labour - Construction skills open days, working in partnership with The Prince's Trust - Specific courses for management of the community facilities including, for example, Sage for bookkeeping - Preparation for Work Level 1 or 2 - Undertaking a Certificate in Housing Level 2 to gain the skills needed for housing management - Introduction to Working with Young People Level 1 or 2 - Resident Involvement Level 1 or 2, for work in a resident liaison capacity with A2Dominion and Rydon - Resident quality assurance training - Construction training - DIY training supported by Rydon Construction - New jobs to be created in the Gym, Enterprise Units, Community Café and Community Centre - As part of our new partnering agreements with Connaught and our framework of planned maintenance contractors, we anticipate a host of further employment opportunities being made available through the long term maintenance of the neighbourhood. - We will also offer: - A volunteer service with a full range of supporting projects, including resettlement advocacy and befriending - A tailored approach to affordable childcare for the neighbourhood - Other opportunities and activities arising out of consultation with residents and other stakeholders
+- Employment and training activities will include: - Customer services training with A2Dominion's customer service team, with a view to actual employment opportunities - On-site construction jobs and apprenticeships, with a 30% target for the use of local labour - Construction skills open days, working in partnership with The Prince's Trust - Specific courses for management of the community facilities including, for example, Sage for bookkeeping - Preparation for Work Level 1 or 2 - Undertaking a Certificate in Housing Level 2 to gain the skills needed for housing management - Introduction to Working with Young People Level 1 or 2 - Resident Involvement Level 1 or 2, for work in a resident liaison capacity with A2Dominion and Rydon - Resident quality assurance training - Construction training - 'Taster days' opportunities to spend days with any of the project team companies; for younger people about to enter the job market or others considering a change of career - DIY training supported by Rydon Construction - New jobs to be created in the Gym, Enterprise Units, Community Café and Community Centre - As part of our new partnering agreements with Connaught and our framework of planned maintenance contractors, we anticipate a host of further employment opportunities being made available through the long term maintenance of the neighbourhood. - We will also offer: - A volunteer service with a full range of supporting projects, including resettlement advocacy and befriending - A tailored approach to affordable childcare for the neighbourhood - Other opportunities and activities arising out of consultation with residents and other stakeholders

 Ealing Community Network have been in existence since 2003 and are a membership body representing over 700 voluntary and community groups in Ealing.
-They have had staff working on the Green Man Lane Estate since 2006, building residents•confidence and capacity, and have supported the residents•group throughout this process.
+They have had staff working on the Green Man Lane Estate since 2006, building residents' confidence and capacity, and have supported the residents' group throughout this process.

-EASE have an excellent track record in Ealing in building individual and communities•capacity and have a list of achievements, including:
+EASE have an excellent track record in Ealing in building individual and communities' capacity and have a list of achievements, including:

-- Developing services in the community since 2001 and sharing their knowledge with other estate communities since 2003 - Providing youth services on two estates to London Youths Quality Assurance Silver standard - Supporting over 350 families through direct services and assisting more than 20 residents groups gain the skills to develop services on their estates - Jackie Sear, founder of EASE, has been involved in youth work since 1989: - Qualified as a part-time youth worker Brune University 1991 - Graduated with Community Law Degree (Hons) 2000 - Graduated from the School for Socia Entrepreneurs 2001 - Nominated for Pride in our People Award 2007 - Awarded Pride in our People Award and Star o West London 2008
+- Developing services in the community since 2001 and sharing their knowledge with other estate communities since 2003 - Providing youth services on two estates to London Youth's Quality Assurance Silver standard - Supporting over 350 families through direct services and assisting more than 20 residents' groups gain the skills to develop services on their estates - Jackie Sear, founder of EASE, has been involved in youth work since 1989: - Qualified as a part-time youth worker Brune University 1991 - Graduated with Community Law Degree (Hons 2000 - Graduated from the School for Socia Entrepreneurs 2001 - Nominated for Pride in our People Award 2007 - Awarded Pride in our People Award and Star of West London 2008